Kering's Brioni brand names Nina-Maria Nitsche as creative director

 By Dominique Vidalon

-PARIS, June 15 French luxury goods group Kering said on Thursday it had picked Nina-Maria Nitsche as the creative director of its upmarket Italian menswear brand Brioni.
+PARIS, June 15 (Reuters) - French luxury goods group Kering said on Thursday it had picked Nina-Maria Nitsche as the creative director of its upmarket Italian menswear brand Brioni.

 Nitsche succeeds Justin O'Shea, who left Brioni in October 2016 after a six month stint.